Good Sunday Morning

 It's hard to believe that it's only been one week since Elizabeth gave her amazing speech at the Women's march in Victoria.
 You can hear Elizabeth describe her experience in this C-FAX interview.
 Every day the new president has signed executive orders that stunned people around the globe.
 How many of them will stand the test of time is up in the air but he's making his intentions clear.
 We have also already been introduced to Alternative Facts and the relationship between the press and the White House is already strained while the science community is feeling the heat.
 A second clip from this week's CBC science show tells us how Carl Sagan shared our concerns as his words went viral this week: "Science is more than a body of knowledge.
 It's a way of thinking."

-On Tuesday evening many of us attended a presentation and discussion about the Malahat LNG plant proposed for the Saanich Inlet which was kicked off by a documentary film followed by a compelling presentation by Eoin Finn on the numbers and players behind this Fracked Gas facility.
-Adam Olsen makes it clear why this is a bad project.
+On Tuesday evening many of us attended a presentation and discussion about the Malahat LNG plant proposed for the Saanich Inlet which was kicked off by this documentary called 'Troubled Waters'.
+This was followed by a compelling presentation by Eoin Finn on the numbers and players behind this Fracked Gas facility.
 One of the new pieces of information I picked up was that Steelhead is planning to connect with a second fracked gas export facility near Port Alberni that is reported to be three times as large as any existing LNG facility.
 And we are asked to believe that turning our Salish Sea into a global hub for carbon fuel exports will not prevent us from meeting our Paris targets.

 This week the Liberal Government also released the results of the mydemocracy.ca survey.
 The National Post headline proclaimed that "Most Canadians like current voting system" while the CBC reported that "Liberal survey on voting reform delivers conflicting messages."
 Chantal Hebert takes them to task but points out some useful information.